GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 The Hot Peanut magnitude plot has the same layout as the example hexagonal S-layer!

-## Extra Credit: Visualize the S-Layer Units
+## Bonus: Visualize the S-Layer Units

 I thought it might be cool to visualize the S-layer units.